-The psychology and associations of colour can significantly influence how your audience perceives your brand, potentially boosting brand recognition by up to 80%.
-The message you wish to convey through your colour palette aligns with your brand’s direction.
+The psychology and associations of color can significantly influence how your audience perceives your brand, potentially boosting brand recognition by up to 80%.
+The message you wish to convey through your color palette aligns with your brand’s direction.
 During the initial design stages, we suggest experimenting with your logo in black and white.
-Viewing the logo in greyscale can help identify areas where colours may obscure the true essence of the message.
+Viewing the logo in greyscale can help identify areas where colors may obscure the true essence of the message.
 Test it again by shrinking the image; if the scaled-down version is hard to decipher, it may be overly complex.

-- Yellow: Utilized for enhanced positivity (e.g., Ikea, McDonald’s)
+- Yellow: Utilised for enhanced positivity (e.g., Ikea, McDonald’s)

-- Red: Symbolizes passion and energy (e.g., Puma, Red Bull, Coca-Cola)
+- Red: Symbolises passion and energy (e.g., Puma, Red Bull, Coca-Cola)

 - Pink: Represents femininity and fun (e.g., Victoria’s Secret, Barbie)